top of page

 Day 11: Goedverwacht Rock Shelter (8km)

-Spend the day walking to the rock shelter and learn about the indigenous history.
+There is no route to Sterkfontein/Kapteinskloof so we invite pilgrims to spend the day walking to the rock shelter and learn about the indigenous history.
 Transport will take you to Kapteinskloof or Sterkfontein depending on your itinerary.
 Both are farm stays.

 Day 12: Kapteinskloof or Sterkfontein ➝ Aurora (23km)